 I love my family with everything that I am, but they’re not getting the best of me if I’m not happy.
 My husband is wonderful.
 He is always supportive of my dreams.
 My son and daughter inspire me.
 They are the reason I want to leave a legacy with my writing.

-My day job is trademark licensing.
+My day job is SEO content writing for a large company.
 I love it and am dedicated to it, but it’s not enough to sustain me.
 I wrote the most during high school and college.
 Writing gave me a way to escape the pain of heartache and life in general.
 It saved my life.

 This blog will contain general ramblings, old work, and new work.

-Disclaimer: Be prepared for a roller-coaster of emotions.
-I am fairly certain I was out of my mind when I did most of my writing.
+Disclaimer: Be prepared for a roller-coaster of emotions if you read the older work.
+I am fairly certain I was out of my mind when I did most of that writing.

 -Brandi Easterling Collins